 All business entities operating in Poland (including foreign companies) have equal access to international trade.
 However, this access is subject to trade policy measures introduced by the EU, which Poland is obliged to observe.

-A range of products is prohibited for reasons relating to the protection of the natural environment, national security, public order, human, plant and animal health.
+A range of products is prohibited for reasons relating to the protection of the natural environment, national security, public order, human, plant, and animal health.

-Customs authorities may detain goods when they suspect infringement of intellectual property, based on supporting documents submitted by the rights holder to the Central Customs Board.
+Customs authorities may detain goods when they suspect an infringement of intellectual property, based on supporting documents submitted by the rights holder to the Central Customs Board.

 Information on agricultural trade barriers is published by the U.S. Department of Agriculture.
 Poland’s National Support Center for Agriculture also provides useful information on agricultural goods and trade.